What is Dry Rot?

 There are good reasons why you should choose Richardson and Starling.
 We have a team of fully trained and qualified surveyors that can travel to homes all over Scotland and the North of England.

 Dry rot should not be underestimated and needs to be dealt with thoroughly to protect your home.
 Your treatment will be completed professionally by our trained and qualified technicians in a safe and considerate process.
-We have been eradicating dry rot since 1935 and have over 80 years of experience behind us.
+We have been eradicating rot issues since 1935 and have over 85 years of experience behind us.
 Our experienced surveyor will:

-- Firstly, accurately identify the dry rot fungus, assess the type and scope of the damage that the dry rot has caused
+- Firstly, accurately identify the rot fungus, assess the type and scope of the damage

-- Detail a bespoke specification to deal with the dry rot attack
+- Detail a bespoke specification to deal with the rot attack

 - Our team will remove property fabric including wood and plaster that has been damaged by the effects of dry rot